erockz11/COMP3120-Ass-2/README.md

 - Activity generation based on a single criteria.
 - Leaderboard rankings.
 - User registration.
-- User authentication.
+- User authentication/logging in.
 - Adding activities to a user's account.
+- Deleting activities to a user's account.
-- Completing activities adds points to a user's account.
+- Completing activities adds points to a user's account, also saves the completed activity to a list that is displayed.
 - MongoDB integration.

 # Project Breakdown